 - Predictability, how to get close and deal with the inevitable lack of it sometimes.

-- A model Agile Lean organization – The concept of circles, relations and manifests.
-Build the Relationship Map.
+A model Agile Lean organization – The concept of circles, relations and manifests.
+Building the Relationship Map.

 - The dual leadership pattern, inherited from Scrum.

 - Primary focus on serving the customers, decision making and escalation, cross-cutting concerns.

 - Canvases for the business case and the roadmap of introducing Agile Lean Leadership.